AlperSrgn/VideoDownloader/README.md

 - Download videos up to 4K resolution [ 2160P(4K), 1440P(2K), 1080P, 720P ]
 - Download the audio of the video as MP3
+- **Download queue** — queue up multiple links, each with its own quality/format, and let them download one after another.
+You can keep adding more links while a download is already in progress
 - Dark mode feature
 - System notification support with preview
 - Download videos by URL
 - Automatically selects the best video format based on your quality preference
 - Automatically handles SABR-protected YouTube videos by trying multiple clients
+- Uses a standalone `yt-dlp.exe` that downloads and self-updates in the background, so the app can keep up with YouTube changes without waiting on an app update

 Based on [yt-dlp](https://github.com/yt-dlp/yt-dlp).